joaquinimo/Proyecto-individual-H2/README.md

 # CryoEvap

 This Python software simulates the evaporation of cryogenic liquids in storage tanks.
-Developed as a project for "HYDROGEN PROCESSING FOR SUSTAINABLE ENERGY", it introduces a modification to the vapor thermal conductivity ($k_v$), implementing a variable model instead of the previously used average value.
+Developed as a project for "HYDROGEN PROCESSING FOR SUSTAINABLE ENERGY", it introduces a modification to the vapor thermal conductivity ($k_V$), implementing a variable model instead of the previously used average value.

 ### Requirements